Diversity, Equity and Inclusion Professional Development

-The Department of Equity and Inclusion provides a range of professional development opportunities for the campus community.
+The Division of Diversity, Equity and Inclusion provides a range of professional development opportunities for the campus community.
 Informed by current research, educational experiences, and relevant times, our professional development offerings are built to ensure an environment that is welcoming and respectful for conversations around diversity, inclusion and equity.

 Leading with Inclusion